-If you are thinking about studying abroad in a Spanish-speaking country, you have a variety of options!
+If you are thinking about studying abroad in a Spanish-speaking country, you have a variety of options in Latin America and Spain.
 Traveling to Seville, Spain was one of the best decisions I made in my college years.
 I decided on Spain for a variety of reasons to spend a semester learning Spanish, improving my communication skills and experiencing different cultures along the Mediterranean.
 I hope if you are thinking about traveling to Spain or taking a semester or year to study there, these reasons will help guide your decision.

 1. Experience a different pace of life.

 The Spanish lifestyle in general has many differences to the United States.
 Some would say there is a slower pace of life in Spain, with not much stress or busyness.
 However, most people in Spain have their own busy schedules, focus on work and experience a faster pace of life.
 If you study abroad, you will definitely experience this, but on the one hand, there is much freedom in studying abroad.
 With traveling to a new place, we let go of our prior priorities and commitments to organizations and receive a lot of free time that can translate into a slower pace of life.
 This is wonderful to experience in Spain, to help redefine our priorities in life and take in life’s moments in a slower, more reflective way.

 Going to Spain is a huge opportunity to improve your Spanish.
 From participating in exchange programs to meet local students to going out at night to taking classes in Spanish, there are a variety of ways to immerse yourself into a second language.
 If learning a foreign language has been a dream, traveling to Spain is one way to really focus on your skills.
 Tip: If would like to practice your language skills more, try living in a smaller city that is less internationalized to not be distracted by English speakers and to have more opportunities to practice your language.
 Try Seville, Valencia, Cádiz, Granada, Huelva or Salamanca.